uploadcare/uploadcare-widget/README.md

 ### CDN

-Embed our client library via the `<script>` tag in the `<head>` section of each page where you’d like to use jQuery File Uploader Widget.
+Embed our client library via the `<script>` tag in the `<head>` section of each page where you’d like to use jQuery File Uploader.
 Here is the CDN link to the current widget version with built-in jQuery,

 ```html